teenoh/book-of-one-liners/contribute.md

 - Commit and start a Pull Request (PR).
 Each PR must contain only one one-liner.
 - The PR would be reviewed and merged ASAP!

 If you find any code errors or typos, you can send a PR to correct it.
-Also, if you want any UI changes to be effected, [start an Issue](https://github.com/nicholaskajoh/book-of-one-liners/issues).
+Also, if you want any UI changes to be effected, you can [start an Issue](https://github.com/nicholaskajoh/book-of-one-liners/issues).